IngotGG/iron/docs/querying.md

 Querying multiple results is very similar to querying a single result, the only difference is that you'll need to use `all` instead of `single`, and no exception will be thrown if the result set is empty or more than one result.
 Limiting rows is recommended inside the `prepare` statement.
+This call by default will throw if any of the results are null, you can however use `allNullable` to get a list of possibly-null results.

 ### Kotlin
 ```kotlin